RunedUniverse/r4m-maven-extension/README.md

 ```

 #### Manual Install
-> just place following file in the `.mvn` folder your projects root directory!
+> just place following file in the `.mvn` folder located in your project's root directory!

 `.mvn/extensions.xml`